ELOQUENCEAI/eloquence/WP3/README.md

 ### Submodules
 This repository includes the following submodules:
-- **dialog2flow**: A submodule to the the Dialog to Flow repository, which derives structured workflows from unannotated dialogues.
+- **dialog2flow**: A submodule to the the Dialog2Flow repository, which derives structured workflows from unannotated dialogues.